I know not everyone uses a grammar checker.

 For me, most of my writing happens on a computer, so it’s not a dealbreaker.
 But if you’re someone who writes a lot on the go, it’s something to think about.

-It’s not built for quick writing
+It’s still more than I need for quick writing

 If you want to see how Manuscript Analysis works, Kevin did a full breakdown of that here if you want to dig into it.